User Tools

 Exercise 3 - roster to dictionary

-After covering the re module in Python, try this exercise again.
+After covering the re module in Python, try this exercise again, and save it as pyex3_re.py.

 Exercise 4 - regular expression search and replace